 Step 4 | RDP’S OFFICE OF THE REGISTRAR REVIEWS APPLICATION

-Use your Official RDP Letter of Acceptance and proof that you have paid your tuition deposit to apply for your Study Permit.
+Use your Official RDP Letter of Acceptance as proof that you have paid your tuition deposit to apply for your Study Permit.
 Visit the Government of Canada’s website for more information on the study permit application process.
+You are responsible for ensuring your study permit is valid at all times.
 Refugees must also apply to IRCC to obtain a Study Permit.
 Upon proof of Refugee status, these students will pay domestic fees not international fees.

 Although the Office of the Registrar is able to review your “unofficial” or scanned documents in order to admit you to a program and provide a Letter of Acceptance, you must provide official documentation to the Office of the Registrar prior to the first day of classes.
 This is a vital step in the admissions process and you will not be granted “clear” admission until this step has been completed.

 Your Official Transcript must be received by the Office of the Registrar by the deadlines for each term set out below:

 |Fall (September) Term||Winter (January) Term||Spring (May) Term||Summer (July) Term|

 |July 15||December 1||March 31||May 1|

 Important Note: Admission will be cancelled if official documents are not submitted by the first day of class.

 You must provide official versions of two key documents: